adamiturabi/arabic-tutorial-book/docs/index.md

 ### With adverbs of time or place

 Other verbs don't take a direct doee but may be used with an adverb of time or place in the a-state.
-(We will study adverbs of time and place in chapter\ \@ref(adverbs-of-time-and-place).)
+(We will study adverbs of time and place in chapter\ \@ref(adverbs-of-time-and-place), if [#allAh]{.trn2} wills.)
 Here is an example:

 ![](Learn-Standard-Arabic_files/figure-html/unnamed-chunk-32-1.pdf)<!-- -->